rjoleary/cs444-joos-compiler/README.md

   scanner.

-The regular expressions are expressed using an EDSL (embedded domain-specific language) grammar .
+The regular expressions are expressed using an EDSL (embedded domain-specific language) grammar.
 The grammar is based on the paper "Monadic Parsing in Haskell" and a modernization of its implementation (cited below).